lauren-esser/Better-Stock-Market-Prediction/README.md

 ![](/images/finalpredictions.png)

 Looking at the prediction line from our final model, it is clear that is not where we would like it to be.
 Looking back through the data I realized that the y_hat_sequences from Model 2 came up to be 100% ones.
-Therefore in my Interpret/Recommendations section I will discuss next steps I would take to try and create a better model.
+In my Interpret/Recommendations section I will discuss next steps I would take to try and create a better model.

 ## Interpret/Recommendations:

-1. Look at list of words that demonstrated an increase in the current stock market data.
+1. Look at the list of words that demonstrated an increase in the current stock market data.

 ![](/images/increase.png)

-2. Look at list of words that demonstrated a decrease in the current stock market data.
+2. Look at the list of words that demonstrated a decrease in the current stock market data.

 ![](/images/decrease.png)

 3. Based off my results it might be best to try the same models, but use more specific headlines.
-An example of this would be seperating headlines by genre.
+An example of this would be separating headlines by genre.
 A next step could be to use politics genre of headlines to predict the S&P 500.

 ![](/images/headlinegenre.png)

 4. When building your own stock analysis using headlines I recommend following the same approach.
-- Build a simple Time Series Model: I recommend using a Neural Network
+- Build a simple Time Series Model: I suggest using a Neural Network
 - Create a NLP model to see what words cause the stock to increase or decrease: I recommend a LSTM Neural Network or a Random Forest
 - Build a Time Series Model to see which news headlines better predict the market.

 ## Limitations & Next Steps

-1. Separate News Headlines by Category to see which Category impacts the stock market more.
+1. Separate News Headlines by Category to see which category impacts the stock market more.
-2. Test different Newspapers (ex.
-Wall Street Journal, New York Times, etc.) to see if one news source has a greater impact than others.
+2. Test different Newspapers such as Wall Street Journal, New York Times, etc. to see if one news source has a greater impact than others.
-3. Test if categorical papers impact categorical stocks.
-Ex.
-Sports headlines impacting sports company stocks.
+3. Test if categorical papers impact categorical stocks, for example: Sports headlines impacting sports company stocks.
 4. Try different model types.
 Ex.
 PDArima model for initial time series model.

 ### For further information

-Please review the narrative of my analysis in [my jupyter notebook](./Capstone11_12.ipynb) or review my [presentation](./presentation.pdf)
+Please review the narrative of my analysis in [my jupyter notebook](./Capstone11_12.ipynb) or review my [presentation](./presentation.pdf).

-For any additional questions, please contact Lauren.Esser02@gmail.com or reach out to Lauren Esser on LinkedIn [here](https://www.linkedin.com/in/laurenesser/)
+For any additional questions, please contact Lauren.Esser02@gmail.com or reach out to Lauren Esser on LinkedIn [here](https://www.linkedin.com/in/laurenesser/).

 ##### Repository Structure: